Pom Klementieff

 Pom Klementieff as a child

 In Canada, Alexis Klementieff worked as a consul for the French government.
-He was often transferred from one place to another, so the family traveled a lot.
-Pom had the opportunity to live in Japan and Côte d'Ivoire, before the family finally settled in France.
+His frequent transfers meant the family was constantly on the move.
+Pom lived in Japan and Côte d'Ivoire before the family eventually settled in France.

 When I was a little girl, I got used to meeting people, knowing that by the end of the year we would part forever, so I have a kind of gypsy soul.
 I certainly consider myself a citizen of the world.